i3dsymposium/i3dsymposium.github.io/2025/posters.md

     This study investigates the development of a telepresence system that based on open-source technologies such as the Robot Operating System (ROS) to allow users to interact with distant environments.
 The system includes a quadruped robot with a stereoscopic camera for immersive experiences and was created in response to the increased demand for remote operations during the COVID-19 pandemic.
 Users reported a high level of physical comfort and a generally positive perception of the experience, reflecting an 80% success rate in locating objects during interactions.
 Improvements to response times and camera quality were suggested by participants.
 The system’s versatility positions it for applications in fields like deep space exploration, providing a scalable and economical solution.
 The findings also highlight the system’s potential to improve remote exploration tasks and elder care applications.

+- title: "Mid-Air Sketching for Interactive Terrain Authoring"
+  authors: "Yang Zhou, Wentao Chen, Xinyu Zhang, Yashan Xiang, Mingyu Zhai, Kun Zhao, Jie Liu, Guihuan Feng, Bin Luo"
+  abstract: |
+    In this paper, we present a terrain modeling approach based on mid-air sketching.
+Users can outline the key spatial features of the terrain with the assistance of sparse 3D strokes.
+This approach can generate digital elevation models based on 3D sketches, giving non- artists the freedom to create personalized terrains.
+Experiments demonstrate that the proposed approach has significant advantages in creative freedom and artistic control in some scenarios.
+Finally, we hope that the approach in this paper can provide a new idea for the automatic generation of 3D content.

 - title: "ReSTIR PT with MCMC Decoupled Shading"
   authors: "Fei Lee, Chun-Fa Chang"
   abstract: |